 Shark Interaction - Shark Behavior Dives

-Our shark interaction - shark behavior dives for certified divers are done on either the Xmas Tree Wall with the second dive on the Pinnacle or either the Man Cave or Fork in the Wall and the second dive on Thick finger reef.
+Our shark interaction - shark behavior dives for certified divers are done on either Shark City with the second dive on the Pinnacle at Shark City or any of the following sites, the Man Cave, Fork in the Wall, the Alps, Brody's site or Thick finger reef.
 Each of these 2 tank dive sites consists of a wall dive and then a shallower dive.
-Most of the sharks you are likely to see are Reef sharks or Black Tips in varying numbers up to 6 feet in length.
-There will be a 20 minute lecture and videos on shark behavior and shark interaction prior to leaving the dock to ensure the divers are familiar with how to act in the presence of sharks and have seen on video what they will be experiencing while diving with the sharks.
+Most of the sharks you are likely to see are Reef sharks or Black Tips in varying numbers up to 7 feet in length (max length for fully grow female reef shark is 10 feet).
+There will be a 20 minute lecture on shark behavior and shark interaction prior to leaving the dock to ensure the divers are familiar with how to act in the presence of sharks and have discussed what they will be experiencing while diving with the sharks; discussion includes how to safely interact with sharks; dives are lead by a PADI Instructor.
 We require a minimum of five (5) divers, with a max of eight (8) divers, to conduct the dive.
 The cost of the dive is $190/diver + 7.5% VAT for the 2 tank dive.

 Shark dive procedure